MikaelFiil/vaadin-gridpro-generator/README.md

 ### The application domain view must extend this class and replace the generic placeholder with the domain class for the grid and implement the abstract methods.
 ### Logning of validation and error messages refer to the domain view.
 ***
-### There is room for improvement and I will probably do some myself, since I have only started to use it.
+### There is room for some improvement and I will probably still do some myself, since I have only started to use it, but it serves my purpose now.
-* ### More field types
+* ### More field types or generic field types for the arrays
-* ### Having a more dynamic set of parameters for all types of fields
-* ### More validation options
+* ### More validation options - Perhaps refer to domain view
-* ### Cleaning up the code, maybe further improve exception handling with lambda wrappers
+* ### Cleaning up the code.
+Move editors into separate classes and perhaps use interfaces with generics for simplified extension
 * ### More examples utilizing it for complex UI interactions with one-to-many relations etc.
 * ### Tests
 * ### Better readme ;-)